syeddanish41/wAlnut/README.md

    - Know how to use Git & Github.com.
 If you don't know how I created a 1.5 hour playlist on how to use Git &
      Github [here](https://www.youtube.com/watch?v=44E8o-xuxWo&list=PLPXsMt57rLtgpwFBqZq4QKxrD9Hhc_8L4).
-   - Be curious about how the human brain works.
-You don't need to be passionate about it right now.
+   - Be very curious about how the human brain works and realized this is a problem you can and want to solve in your lifetime.
    - Written at least 2 thousand lines of Python in your life.
    - Have at least 2 hours of free time each day to video chat with me 4 consecutive days of the week.
 This is based on the learning principle that if you want to